MBACP Senior Accredited Counsellor

 Understanding and working with adolescents - Scottish Institute for Human Relations

-I have trained with Boarding Concern to work with those who have been affected by being sent away from home at an early age.
+I have trained with Boarding Concern to work with those who have been affected by being sent away from home to boarding school at an early age.

 Introductory training in Family Therapy which has helped me understand the Individual in the context of their Family System.

 I set up the first 'embedded' Counselling Service for pupils in a private boarding school near Edinburgh.

 I was on the team of the Edinburgh University Student Counselling Service for 3 years from 2003 - 2006 before moving South.